Shanti Devi

-Shanti Devi (12 December 1926 – 27 December 1987), known as Lugdi Devi (18 January 1902 – 4 October 1925) in her alleged past life, was an Indian woman who claimed to remember her previous life, and became the subject of reincarnation research.
+Shanti Devi (11 December 1926 – 27 December 1987), also known as Lugdi Devi (18 January 1902 – 4 October 1925) in her alleged past life, was an Indian Woman who claimed to remember her previous life and became the subject of reincarnation research.
 A commission set up by the Indian political leader Mahatma Gandhi supported her claim, while another report by researcher Bal Chand Nahata disputed it.
 Subsequently, several other researchers interviewed her, and published articles and books about her.

 Reincarnation claim

 Shanti Devi was born in Delhi, India.
-As a little girl in the 1930s, she began to claim to remember details of a past life.
-According to these accounts, when she was about four years old, she told her parents that her real home was in Mathura where her husband lived, about 145 km from her home in Delhi.
+As a young girl, she began to notice that she remembered details of a past life.
+According to these accounts, when she was about four years old, she told her parents that her real home was in Mathura where her husband lived, about 145km from her home in Delhi.